Goli-SF/uzh_demo/docs/index.md

 ## Download and install OpenRefine
 Click [this link](https://openrefine.org/download) to download OpenRefine.
 Unzip the downloaded file on your computer and then run `openrefine.exe`.

-## Kepler.gl for geospatial analysis
+## Use Kepler.gl for geospatial analysis
 Click [this link](https://kepler.gl/) to start using Kepler.gl.